 The right side of the 37mm gun M5 is illustrated here.
 (Picture from FM 23-80 37-mm Gun, Tank, M5 (Mounted in Tanks).)

 Here the gun is mounted in the combination mount found in the M2A4.
+The gun mount could be disconnected from its elevation and traversing gears and the gunner could then use the shoulder rest for free control.
 (Picture from FM 23-80 37-mm Gun, Tank, M5 (Mounted in Tanks).)

 The opposite side of the combination gun mount M20 is shown here.
+The traversing handwheel was for the 10° of traverse of the gun mount in each direction independent of the turret; the turret traverse was controlled by another handwheel on the commander/loader's side of the turret.
 (Picture from FM 23-80 37-mm Gun, Tank, M5 (Mounted in Tanks).)